guspan-tanadi/larswander.combylwander/content/writing/centering-and-scaling.md

 ### Bounding boxes

-For historical reasons, computer screens generally treat the top-left corner as the origin `(0, 0)`, and the bottom-right corner as the largest coordinate.
+For historical reasons, computer screens generally treat the top-left corner as the origin `(0, 0)` with values growing towards the bottom-right corner.
 I apply this same terminology to "bounding boxes", which are the smallest rectangles possible that entirely contain some set of shapes.
+Bounding boxes are critical to this approach, as they define the area to be scaled & centered.

-Here I draw the bounding box for two triangles, labeled with the top-left and bottom-right corners that define the bounding box.
+To illustrate this, here is the bounding box for two triangles, labeled with its top-left and bottom-right corners.

 <svg width="100%" height="450px" viewbox="0 0 800 450">
   <g transform="translate(0 70)">